Florence, KY Nursing Home Neglect Lawyers

-At Greene & Associates, we believe in the importance of defending these victims and demanding there be consequences for these actions.
+At Greene & O’Malley Attorneys at Law, we believe in the importance of defending these victims and demanding there be consequences for these actions.
 In doing so, together we join the crusade for change.
+If you believe your loved one is the victim of nursing home abuse or neglect in Kentucky, contact our Florence-based nursing home neglect lawyers at Greene & O’Malley Attorneys at Law.

 If you or a loved one is living in a nursing home facility, it’s important to understand that there are rigorous standards of care that protect the elderly.
 A written copy of these standards should be in your hands when you sign the contract and when your loved one assumes residency.
 It’s vital to be vigilant as you watch for signs of neglect or abuse.
 Remember, your loved one is depending on you to keep him or her safe.